Robin Brydone

 Robin Brydone (born 29 October 1996) is a Scottish curler from Perth, Scotland.
-He is currently the third of the Team Ross Whyte rink.
+He currently plays third on Team Bruce Mouat.

 Career

 Juniors

 Brydone was the alternate on the Bruce Mouat rink representing Scotland that won a gold medal at the 2016 World Junior Curling Championships.
 Brydone played in one game at the tournament, subbing in for Bobby Lammie in their game against Denmark after Lammie fell ill.
 The following year, Brydone played third on the Cameron Bryce rink which won the 2017 Scottish Junior Curling Championships.
 The team represented Scotland at the 2017 World Junior Curling Championships, where after finished the round robin with a 6–3 record.
 This qualified the team for the playoffs, where they beat Norway in the 3 vs. 4 game, but lost to both South Korea in the semifinal, and then in a re-match against Norway in the bronze medal game, settling for fourth place.
 Brydone made it again to the World Juniors in 2018, this time playing third for Ross Whyte after the team won the Scottish Junior Championship.
 This time, the team went through the round robin undefeated, winning all nine of their games.
 In the playoffs, they beat Switzerland in the semifinal, but lost to Canada's Tyler Tardi in the final, winning silver in the process.